International Arrest Warrant

 International Arrest Warrants

-The European Arrest Warrant (EAW) is a judicial decision issued by an EU member state for the purpose of arresting and surrendering to another member state a person suspected or convicted of committing a criminal offense.
+The European Arrest Warrant (EAW) is a judicial decision issued by an EU member country to arrest and surrender to another member country a person suspected or convicted of committing a criminal offense.
 This mechanism replaces traditional extradition procedures between EU countries, making the process faster and more efficient.

 A warrant is issued by a judicial body, not a political or administrative one.
-Member states are required to recognize and enforce an EAW (European Arrest Warrant) issued by the judicial authority of another member state.
+Member countries are required to recognize and enforce an European Warrant issued by the judicial authority of another member state.
 The use of a uniform form and standard procedures simplifies and speeds up the process.

 Grounds for refusal to perform: